List of Nanjing Metro stations: Lines

 Line 1 is the first operating line in the Nanjing Metro system.
 The initial north–south 21.7 km segment became operational on September 3, 2005, serving 16 stops between Maigaoqiao and Olympic Stadium stations.
 In 2010, a 12-station, 18 km southward extension of Line 1 opened, forking the line at Andemen station; four years later, an extended western fork broke away and became Line 10.
 Shortly after the southern extension of Line 1 was completed, a second, east–west oriented line opened for service.
 While originally planned to open in phases, all 26 stations of Line 2 opened simultaneously in May 2010.
 That same year, groundbreaking work began for Line 3, which opened in 2015 with 29 stations.
 Phase one of Line 4 opened two years later in January 2017, with 18 stations spanning a length of 33.8 km.
 As of Line 4's opening, there is just under 177 km of urban metro lines in operation.

-The Nanjing Metro also operates six S-train branded suburban metro lines: Line S1 (or the Nanjing–Gaochun Intercity Railway Phase I), Line S3 (or the Nanjing–He County Intercity Railway), Line S7 (or the Nanjing–Lishui Intercity Railway), Line S8 (or the Nanjing–Tianchang Intercity Railway), and Line S9 (or the Nanjing–Gaochun Intercity Railway Phase II).
+The Nanjing Metro also operates eight S-train branded suburban metro lines: Line S1 (or the Nanjing–Gaochun Intercity Railway Phase I), Line S2 (or the Nanjing-Ma'anshan intercity railway), Line S3 (or the Nanjing–He County Intercity Railway), Line S4 (or the Nanjing–Chuzhou Intercity Railway), Line S6 (or the Nanjing–Jurong intercity railway), Line S7 (or the Nanjing–Lishui Intercity Railway), Line S8 (or the Nanjing–Tianchang Intercity Railway), and Line S9 (or the Nanjing–Gaochun Intercity Railway Phase II).
 The 35.8 km Line S1 opened in 2014 ahead of the Nanjing 2014 Summer Youth Olympics, and connected Lukou International Airport with the rest of the metro system.
 Line S8 opened soon after, connecting suburban Luhe District with the metro network, with plans to eventually extend to neighboring Anhui Province.
 Line S3 opened in late 2017, and is the third line to cross the Yangtze River.
 Lines S7 and S9, respectively connecting the far southern districts of Lishui and Gaochun to Line S1, opened on May 26, 2018 and December 30, 2017, respectively.
 Line S6 opened in December 2021, extending the Nanjing Metro system outside of Nanjing city limits for the first time.
-These six lines collectively consist of 244 km.
+These eight lines collectively consist of 380.03 km.